openshift/ci-docs/content/en/docs/release-oversight/disruption-testing/data-architecture.md

 `openshift-tests` run `disruption samplers`, these run `GET` requests against a number of backends in the cluster every second and record the results to determine disruption. (see [Testing Backends For Availability](../backend_queries) for more info)
 {{% /alert %}}

 1. The `Disruption Uploader` is a `CronJob` that is set to run every `4 hours`.
-All the `Uploader` jobs are run in the DPCR cluster, the current configuration can be found in the [openshift/continuous-release-jobs](https://github.com/openshift/continuous-release-jobs/tree/c4f18b4e43a18c14333412d9d146785dac120637/config/clusters/dpcr/services/dpcr-ci-job-aggregation) repo.
+All the `Uploader` jobs are run in the DPCR cluster, the current configuration can be found in the `openshift/continuous-release-jobs` private repo under `config/clusters/dpcr/services/dpcr-ci-job-aggregation`.

 1. When e2e tests are done the results are uploaded to `GCS` and the results can be viewed in the artifacts folder for a particular job run.